-The MSAH is responsible for preparing legislation on occupational safety and health care, and policy development on occupational safety and wellbeing at work.
-The ministry also deals with equality and family policy.
+The MSAH is responsible for preparing legislation on occupational safety and health care, and policy development on occupational safety and health and wellbeing at work.

 Finland has extensive legislation on promoting the safety and health of employees.

-Occupational safety and health in the workplace »
+Occupational safety and health in the workplace (OSH) »

 Supervising OSH »